Agricultural pollution: Fertilizers

 Although leading to increased crop yield, nitrogen fertilizers can also negatively affect groundwater and surface waters, pollute the atmosphere, and degrade soil health.
 Not all nutrient applied through fertilizer are taken up by the crops, and the remainder accumulates in the soil or is lost as runoff.
 Nitrate fertilizers are much more likely to be lost to the soil profile through runoff because of its high solubility and like charges between the molecule and negatively charged clay particles.
 High application rates of nitrogen-containing fertilizers combined with the high water-solubility of nitrate leads to increased runoff into surface water as well as leaching into groundwater, thereby causing groundwater pollution.
 Nitrate levels above 10 mg/L (10 ppm) in groundwater can cause "blue baby syndrome" (acquired methemoglobinemia) in infants and possibly thyroid disease and various types of cancer.
 Nitrogen fixation, which converts atmospheric nitrogen (N_{2}) to ammonia, and denitrification, which converts biologically available nitrogen compounds to N_{2} and N_{2}O, are two of the most important metabolic processes involved in the nitrogen cycle because they are the largest inputs and outputs of nitrogen to ecosystems.
 They allow nitrogen to flow between the atmosphere, which is around 78% nitrogen) and the biosphere.
 Other significant processes in the nitrogen cycle are nitrification and ammonification which convert ammonium to nitrate or nitrite and organic matter to ammonia respectively.
 Because these processes keep nitrogen concentrations relatively stable in most ecosystems, a large influx of nitrogen from agricultural runoff can cause serious disruption.
-A common result of this in aquatic ecosystems is eutrophication, which in turn creates hypoxic and anoxic conditions – both of which are deadly and/or damaging to many species.
+A common result of this in aquatic ecosystems is eutrophication, which in turn creates hypoxic and anoxic conditions – both of which are deadly and/or damaging to many species..
+Beyond eutrophication, nitrogen pollution—specifically in the form of nitrite (NO_{2}^{−})—acts as a significant driver of species turnover in riverine ecosystems.
+Research indicates that aquatic invertebrates exhibit a wide range of sensitivities; while molluscs are relatively tolerant, aquatic insects such as mayflies and stoneflies are highly sensitive to nitrite exposure.
+In groups like amphipods, sensitivity varies by habitat, with upstream species (e.g., Gammarus fossarum) being more vulnerable than midstream or invasive downstream species (e.g., Gammarus roeselii).
+This differential sensitivity can lead to the replacement of native sensitive taxa with more tolerant ones, potentially altering ecosystem functions like leaf litter decomposition and nutrient cycling.
 Nitrogen fertilization can also release NH_{3} gases into the atmosphere which can then be converted into NO_{x} compounds.
 A greater amount of NO_{x} compounds in the atmosphere can result in the acidification of aquatic ecosystems and cause various respiratory issues in humans.
 Fertilization can also release N_{2}O which is a greenhouse gas and can facilitate the destruction of ozone (O_{3}) in the stratosphere.
 Soils that receive nitrogen fertilizers can also be damaged.
 An increase in plant available nitrogen will increase a crop's net primary production, and eventually, soil microbial activity will increase as a result of the larger inputs of nitrogen from fertilizers and carbon compounds through decomposed biomass.
 Excess nitrogen can disrupt mutualisms; for example, in the legumes-rhizobia resource mutualism nitrogen deposition results in the evolution of less-cooperative rhizobia.
 Because of the increase in decomposition in the soil, its organic matter content will be depleted which results in lower overall soil health.